 Job titles and descriptions as well as minimum education and work experience can be obtained from the RCUOG website.
-These positions have been benchmarked to the Hay General Pay Plan and have been assigned a pay grade.
-New positions can be created but require a position description to be developed and approved by the unit administrator; new position descriptions will undergo review and assignment of a pay grade by UOG HRO as well as review by RCUOG.
+These positions have been benchmarked to the RCUOG General Pay Plan and have been assigned a pay grade.
+New positions can be created but require a position description to be developed and approved by the unit administrator; new position descriptions will undergo review and approval by RCUOG executive director and the UOG chief human resources officer.